Three years ago

 “Can you read it to me?” he asked.

-Her lips started moving.
+She didn’t look at him but her lips started moving.
 He couldn’t hear a thing, not even the sound of her breath.
 He wasn’t bothered, the book wasn’t important to him.
 He leaned closer and caressed her long blonde hair with his left hand.
 Delia turned to look at him.
 For a second Ted froze as he wondered if there was another consciousness behind those big beautiful green eyes.
-No, it was just his brain taking a breather and fudging up everything that happened during the day, the week, his entire life.
+No, it was just his brain taking a breather and fudging up everything that had happened during the day, the week, his entire life.

 When Delia made no further moves, Ted closed his eyes and moved in to try and kiss her.
 She blocked him with her right hand.
 He couldn’t believe how close their faces were when he opened his eyes but his widening smile turned into a gasp when he noticed the sun had gone down and the starless sky had returned.